Lee Blue is a business coach for web designers who want to build their own 6-figure businesses working from anywhere

-I graduated from college with a degree in Computer Science and spent the first few years of my career doing bio-terrorism surveillance for the United States government.
-As important as that was, it wasn't satisfying my entrepreneurial spirit.
+I graduated from college with a degree in Computer Science and Economics and spent the first few years of my career doing bio-terrorism surveillance for the United States government.
+As important as that was, it wasn’t satisfying my entrepreneurial spirit.

 In 2002, I launched reality66, my own web design agency.
-While I continued consulting and developing large scale applications in the health sector, I also began to focus my attention on serving small businesses.
-It became obvious that ecommerce was going to have a major impact on how businesses operated.
-My clients were asking about accepting online payments and I even launched my own ecommerce website selling noise reduction headphones.
+While I continued consulting and developing large-scale applications in the health sector, I also began to focus my attention on serving local businesses providing them with a combination of business coaching and the tech skills to implement my recommended client acquisition strategies.